rezam/randomize-color/README.md

 # randomize-color
 Randomize Color

-Hit the button and get randomize color on background.
+Hit the button and get random color on background.